 Cases deemed to be clinically urgent should be discussed with a consultant prior to the specimen being sent to the laboratory.

-Cases requiring additional routine reflex molecular and biomarker analysis have an additional turnaround time of 7 days from initial diagnosis.
+Cases requiring additional routine in-house reflex molecular and biomarker analysis have an additional turnaround time of 7 days from the time of request..
 These include:

 Malignant melanoma: BRAF